microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 The object that contains the data to be displayed in this row.

 - `columnData`
-The `DataGridColumn` this cell represents.
+The `ColumnDefinition` this cell represents.

 *Slots:*
 - `default`